The Bankrate promise

 Additionally, almost all home insurance policies specifically exclude coverage for earthquakes and floods.
 One way to be financially protected is to get a separate flood or earthquake insurance policy, if you live in an area where these incidents are common.

-What coverage options are available for septic tanks?
+What homeowners insurance coverage options are available for septic tanks?

 To further reduce the chance of unexpected costs related to your septic system, ask your insurer about these additional coverages:

 As a homeowner, you are the one responsible for the service lines that connect to and go out from your house, including the pipe that feeds to your septic tank.
 Some home insurance companies let you add a service line coverage endorsement to your policy for minimal added cost to your policy.
 This endorsement protects your septic pipes, along with other water and sewage pipes, plus your power lines, internet cables and natural gas lines.

 The main benefit of service line coverage is that it extends to more situations than standard home insurance.
 It can cover things such as wear-and-tear damage, corrosion and damage from tree roots.

 A septic backup can be an unwelcome surprise in your home or on your property.
 Fortunately, home insurance endorsements are one way you can be financially protected from an event such as this.
 Water backup coverage, or “sump pump coverage” as it is often referred to, is a homeowners insurance endorsement (i.e., optional policy add-on) that covers repair or restoration costs if water backs up into your home.

 How to take care of your septic tank

 While water backup and service line endorsements can help you avoid some of the costs associated with septic tank repairs, it is your responsibility to keep your tank functioning at its best.
 That means you should avoid flushing the following items or dump them down the drain: